 Series Editors and Conveners

 The book series is edited and coordinated by Anne Peters and Christian Marxsen.
-The series editors write a short introduction of about 10 pages as well as an epilogue to each book.
+The series editors write a short introduction as well as an epilogue to each book.